Blaisorblade/Bibs/README.md

 ## Warning

-Git subtree was broken in Git 1.8.3.3 and 1.8.3.4, and only [fixed in release 1.8.4][Regression].
+* Git subtree was broken in Git 1.8.3.3 and 1.8.3.4, and only [fixed in release 1.8.4][Regression].
   Avoid using push or split with a broken `git subtree`: otherwise, spurious '-n' will be added to extracted commit messages.
 Rewinding history in the bibs repo, and running `git fetch bibs` in the parent repo will undo the averse effects; repeating the operation with a fixed `git subtree` will not run again in the problem.

+* Avoid having branches in the bibliography repositories.
+It seems that git subtree might pick some branch other than master.

 [Regression]: http://stackoverflow.com/a/17891139/53974
 [Subtree]: https://github.com/apenwarr/git-subtree